 The dermatoscope is an immensely versatile tool, with many more uses beyond diagnosis.
 Its uses beyond diagnosis include:

 Disease activity evaluation: Dermoscopy can confidently predict disease activity, e.g., active alopecia areata (AA) shows black dots, 'exclamation-mark' hairs, broken hairs, yellow dots and clustered short vellus hairs, whereas, in a treatment-responsive patch of AA, black dots tend to disappear, pig-tail, and upright regrowing hairs appear and yellow dots persist.
 Dermoscopy has similarly been found useful for assessing vitiligo stability, which is an essential criterion for surgical intervention.
-In our observation, perifollicular depigmentation (PFD), marginal hyperpigmentation, and presence of leucotrichia are suggestive of lesional stability, while an altered pigment pattern, perifollicular pigment retention (PFP), and features such as star-burst appearance, comet tail sign, and ‘tapioca sago’ appearance are suggestive of disease activity.
-Presence of background erythema is suggestive of disease activity in frontal fibrosing alopecia (FFA).
-Dermoscopic features have also been reported to predict the presence of residual disease [residual disease-associated dermoscopic criteria (RDADC)] in skin tumors such as BCC.
+For evaluation of vitiligo, perifollicular depigmentation (PFD), marginal hyperpigmentation, and presence of leucotrichia are suggestive of lesional stability, while an altered pigment pattern, perifollicular pigment retention (PFP), and features such as star-burst appearance, comet tail sign, and ‘tapioca sago’ appearance are suggestive of disease activity.
+Forf rontal fibrosing alopecia (FFA), presence of background erythema is suggestive of disease activity .
+Dermoscopic features have also been reported to predict the presence of residual disease [residual disease-associated dermoscopic criteria (RDADC)] in skin tumors such as basal cell carcinoma .

 Early comparison of pre- and post-treatment: Appreciation of the post-treatment effect often precedes clinical improvement; this is especially true of chronic relapsing, recalcitrant dermatoses like melasma, lichen planus pigmentosus (LPP), vitiligo, alopecias, etc. The dermoscopic images not only offer confidence to the treating dermatologist about the appropriateness of the therapeutic protocol; they provide reassurance to the patient about the effectiveness of the treatment and increase patient compliance.